jaime-olivares/zipstorer/README.md

 ## Advantages and usage
 ZipStorer has the following advantages:

-* It is a short and monolithic C# class that can be embedded as source code in any project (1 source file)
+* It is a short and monolithic C# class that can be embedded as source code in any project
 * No Interop calls, increments portability to Mono and other non-Windows platforms
-* Can also be implemented with Mono, .NET Compact Framework and .Net Standard 2.0+
-* Async methods for storing and extracting files (only for .Net Framework 4.5+ and .Net Standard 2.0+)
+* Async methods for storing and extracting files
-* `NEW:` Support for Zip64 (file sizes > 4GB)
+* Support for Zip64 (file sizes > 4GB)
-* UTF8 Encoding support and ePUB compatibility
+* UTF8 Encoding support
 * Available as a [nuget package](https://www.nuget.org/packages/ZipStorer/)

 ## Using the code